 Exception to "time lived with you" condition.
-A child is considered to have lived with you for all of 2013 if the child was born or died in 2013 and your home was this child's home for the entire time he or she was alive in 2013.
+A child is considered to have lived with you for all of 2014 if the child was born or died in 2014 and your home was this child's home for the entire time he or she was alive in 2014.
 Temporary absences, such as for school, vacation, medical care, or detention in a juvenile facility, count as time lived at home.
 If your child is presumed to have been kidnapped by someone who is not a family member, see Indiana's Pub.
 EIC to find out if that child is a qualifying child for the EIC.
-If you were in the military stationed outside the United States, see Members of the military on page 34.
+If you were in the military stationed outside the United States, see Members of the military in the next column.